Understanding Henry`s Law in Physics IDC Dive Theory

 Gases dissolved in a liquid still exert pressure.
 This is referred to as "gas tension".

-Imagine a liquid such as water that is completely gas-free (no gas dissolved in it means gas tension is zero).
-When it is exposed to a gas mixture, the gas molecules will diffuse into the water, driven into solution by the partial pressure of each individual gas.
+Imagine a liquid such as water that is entirely gas-free (no gas dissolved in it means gas tension is zero).
+When exposed to a gas mixture, the gas molecules will diffuse into the water, driven into solution by the partial pressure of each individual gas.

-Gases still retain their properties even while completely surrounded by liquid molecules and they still exert pressure from inside the liquid.
+Gases retain their properties even while completely surrounded by liquid molecules and exert pressure from inside the liquid.

 As water is the main solvent in our bodies, it is this which we are most interested in.
 Gas always runs from high pressure to low pressure until the gas tension of the gas in solution is the same as the partial pressure of the gas in contact with the solution.